 January 15, 2021

-“The world is groping blindly against the new virus variants” – according to a headline in the Danish newspaper Berlingske January 12th.
-The article then deals with the capacity for gene sequencing and rapid diagnostics for infection control.
+“The world is groping blindly for defences against the new virus variants” – according to a headline in the Danish newspaper Berlingske January 12th.
+The article then deals with gene sequencing and rapid diagnostics for infection control.
 But it is clear that panic spreads every time a new variant appears.

-The next time the panic screw was turned is now that the English variant B 1.1.7 is spreading.
+The next time the panic screw was increased is now that the English variant B 1.1.7 is spreading.
 It is not more dangerous, but more contagious.

-When the panic and anxiety for this begin to subside, then it’s time to introduce the South African variant and with grave faces tell us that this variant can now hit children, and then shut the country down.
-It is so deeply predictable that we absolutely must be pressed down into a state of chronic anxiety so that we conform to what is expected and all line up for vaccination.
+When the panic and anxiety from this variant begin to subside, then it’s time to introduce the South African variant and gravely tell us that this variant can now hit children, and then shut the country down.
+It is so deeply predictable that we absolutely must be pressed down into a state of chronic anxiety so that we conform to what is expected, and all of us line up for vaccination.

 However, it is a good thing that the vaccines have arrived.
-The first vaccine was received by the media and politicians as another Messiah, and it was very nearly close to rose petals being sprinkled on the road in front of the trucks.
+The first vaccine was received by the media and politicians like a Messiah, and it was very nearly close to rose petals being sprinkled on the road in front of the trucks.

 It is excellent that the health authorities quickly have launched vaccinating the elderly and seriously ill at risk.
 So far so good.

 But my goodness, how they could have done so much good in the 10 months that have passed if they had listened to science.

 When you consider that in order to shop in the supermarket Netto you have to look like a bank robber and wear a face mask whose effect is extremely poorly documented; -then it is striking that for months the authorities have turned a blind eye to well-documented opportunities that could have saved many lives and much suffering.

 A study recently published in the Lancet (1) reviewed 89,000 hospitalizations with Covid-19 in March-April 2020 and Influenza Dec-Jan 2017-18.